 > Extra activities

 What can you spend money on during this challenge?
-This too can fluctuate depending on your needs.
+This, too, can fluctuate depending on your needs and how long of a no-buy challenge you are doing.

 > Gas for your vehicle